CLIxIndia-Dev/unplatform_v2/README.md

 # Compiling the UI only (i.e. for development / testing)

-Make sure the node packages are installed in the `ui` directory.
+Make sure the node packages are installed in the `ui` directory via `cd ui && npm install`.

 Then, from the project root directory (`unplatform_v2`):